AndoryuRenoa/MochiJumpLevelEditor/README.md

 tie it to the MochiJump app *Currently in progress*

+script port forwarding and server startup on instance startup

 *I'd like to experiment with WebRTC here in the future, seems like a useful API to know*

 	http://builds.kurento.org/release/stable/docs/tutorials/java/tutorial-4-one2one.html